 Spreading Out the Distributions to Minimize Income Taxes

 This is the last part of Cathleen’s question.
-But while there might be some wiggle room here, the reality is that the distributions from her plan will be limited by life expectancy requirements.
-If she has $90,000 in the plan, she will only be able to draw $3,000 penalty-free in 2017 and subsequent years.
-For 2016, it will be no more than a few hundred dollars.
+But while there might be some wiggle room here, the reality is that the distributions from her plan will be completely determined by her employer.

-- Delay having a new house built until she turns 59 1/2, and can withdraw any amount of money from her 401(k) penalty free, or
+1. Delay having a new house built until she turns 59 1/2, and can withdraw any amount of money from her 401(k) penalty-free, or

-- Take as much money out of the 401(k) as she needs to have the house built, and be prepared to pay the 10% early withdrawal penalty as well as the ordinary income tax on the amount withdrawn.
+2. Take an early withdrawal on as much money out of the 401(k) as she needs to have the house built, and be prepared to pay the 10% early withdrawal penalty as well as the ordinary income tax on the amount withdrawn.

 Unfortunately, a 401(k) loan is not a solution either.
 Employers do not permit loans to former employees, since repayment can no longer be guaranteed.